 Hyperstar + QSI583ws mounted C14

 My own dome controller began in 1996, so it's keyboard input only, but does the job.
 It's linked via ASCOM for the mount, C14 focuser and dome.
-One day I might put a GUI layer.
+One day I might code a GUI layer.